mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 ### 1.2 Database

 The template uses MSSQL as a database provider.
 Migrations will be applied automatically during project startup, so you don't have to do anything.

+### 1.3 Docker

+As a result of running command from step 1.3 all files and folders will be created.
+Among them you will find docker-compose.yaml.
+Simply run the command 'docker-compose up' to spawn required services. docker-compose.yaml provides instances of: MSSQL, Redis, RabbitMQ, and Aspire Dashboard.

 ## 2. Introduction